rustic-rs/rustic_scheduler/README.md

 It allows to define client groups which are all backed up the same way.

 **Note that rustic scheduler is in an early development stage.
-It uses the yet not published `rustic_core` from the rustic crate as a git dependency.**

 ## Contact